 First, what is SOV, and why does SOV matter?

 Share of voice matters because it’s a measure of how many people know, or are aware of, your brand.

 Therefore, it’s one of the best ways to see where your brand currently stands in the market.
 Once you know where you are, it’s much easier to figure out how to get where you want to be.

 To use the above examples again, take Kleenex.
 Their Share of Voice is so overwhelming that many of us use their brand name to refer to the product they sell, even if the product is made by a competitor, like Puffs.

-Before digital marketing, when brands were using print, radio, and TV advertising, Share of Voice was important because it would influence which brand a customer reached for when they were out at a grocery store, looking at shelf after shelf of the same product.
+Before digital marketing, when brands were using print, radio, and TV advertising, Share of Voice and Share of Voice marketing were important because they would influence which brand a customer reached for when they were out at a grocery store, looking at shelf after shelf of the same product.